bhavanki/doppio/README.md

 ## Static File Support

 Place static resources in the configured root directory.
-Resource content is streamed to clients exactly as it is in its resource.
-Notably, Doppio does not convert line endings in text files, including those that use CR ('\r') alone.
+By default, resource content is streamed to clients exactly as it is in its resource.
+To force the conversion of line endings in text resources to canonical form (CRLF or "\r\n"), set the `forceCanonicalText` server property to `true`.

 Content type is detected using Java's built-in mechanism, with additional support for recognizing _.gmi_ and _.gemini_ files as text/gemini.
 There is no charset detection for text files.